Sohyo/IDS_2017/Assignment7/TA feedback/readme.txt

 4.3 7/15p
-Didnít answer the question on which galaxies are ìolderî and which are ìyoungerî.
+Didn‚Äôt answer the question on which galaxies are ‚Äúolder‚Äù and which are ‚Äúyounger‚Äù.
 Prediction of clusters not good (only 2% explained variance)

-Bonus 0/10p
+Bonus 1.4/10p